John Houlding: Founding of Liverpool F.C.

-After Everton's departure, Houlding and Orrell were left with an empty football ground, and Houlding felt that the only proper course of action would be to found a new football club, which he duly did, Signing the contract in the same Sandon Hotel owned by Houlding.
+After Everton's departure, Houlding and Orrell were left with an empty football ground, and Houlding felt that the only proper course of action would be to found a new football club, which he duly did, signing the contract in the same Sandon Hotel owned by Houlding.
 The new club was called Everton Athletic but the Football Association would not allow this name to be used due to its similarity to Everton FC, so the new club was renamed Liverpool F.C.
-Their first ever Liverpool F.C. game was a friendly match with Rotherham Town, then of the Midland League, on 1 September 1892.
+The first ever Liverpool F.C. game was a friendly match with Rotherham Town, then of the Midland League, on 1 September 1892.

+Having founded the club in 1892, Houlding remained chairman of Liverpool F.C. until 1902.
+Under its first manager John McKenna, the team won the Lancashire League in its debut season and joined the Football League Second Division at the start of the 1893–94 season.
+After the club was promoted to the First Division in 1896, Tom Watson was appointed manager, and he led Liverpool to its first league title in 1901.

 Death and legacy

 Houlding died following a lengthy illness in 1902 in Cimiez, a neighbourhood of Nice, France, at the age of 68.
 At his funeral, players of both Liverpool and Everton carried his coffin as a mark of respect for all he had done for football in the city.
 In November 2017, Houlding was officially commemorated with a bronze bust, which stands at just under 7 feet, outside Anfield, to mark the 125th anniversary of Liverpool F.C.
 Growing interest in the legacy of John Houlding led to a biography being published by historian David Kennedy in 2022.
 In 2024, a mural dedicated to Houlding was painted on the side of the Sandon Hotel & Pub outside Anfield stadium, the same pub where Liverpool F.C. was founded.
 The mural was commissioned by Sandon owner Kate Stewart, who said, "As a local girl and local entrepreneur, he's someone for us to look up to.
 He’s left the most amazing legacy."